A few days in Mérida and the Showcase of Homes

 Add in that I wasn't sure if I should dress "nice" for the showcase and I had on jeans.
 My lord, what a dunce.

 When we finally drug ourselves back into Hennessey's I was exhausted and sweaty.
 Nothing an ice cold beer can't fix!
 Yeah, I know, another mistake.
-They're really adding up here.
+They're really adding up here and you won't be shocked by the results, I'm sure.
 Though I did order a water with it, for whatever that's worth.

 After the sixth house we made it back to our rental and the prickly heat overtook me.
 I tried stripping down and jumping in the pool to cool off, but it was no use.
-I was itchy all over my body.
+In fact it was somehow worse, I was violently itchy all over my body.
 I climbed out of the pool and ran into the shower to scrub away the sweat that was clinging to my body and making me miserable.

 My feet felt like they had been pulverized with a meat tenderizer.
 According to my iPhone, we had walked 13 miles that day.